 There are few things in life more terrifying than strapping your newborn baby into a car seat for the journey home from the hospital.
 They are so small and fragile — not to mention squishy and limp.
 Add to that the confusion swirling around car seats in general — should they be rear-facing, forward-facing or convertible? — and it's easy to see why so many parents sweat this important decision.

-After age 2, toddlers and young children should stay in those forward-facing car seats until they have reached the height or weight limit issued by the seat manufacturer.
-After that, they should sit in a booster seat until they are at least 4 feet 9 inches in height and are 8 to 12 years old.
+Once they are facing forward, older children should use a forward-facing car seat with a harness for as long as possible, until they reach the seat's maximum height and weight limit, says the AAP.
+Many seats can fit children up to 65 pounds or more.
+After that, they should move into a booster seat until they are at least 4 feet 9 inches and are 8 to 12 years old.

 That means that yes, according to the AAP, your middle-schooler should be riding in a booster seat until they reach the recommended height and age.

 If kids are younger than 13, they should be in the back seat.
 Period.
 The air bags installed in most cars today can be lifesavers for adults and older kids.
 But they can be dangerous for younger kids.
 Babies in rear-facing car seats should never be up front for the same reason.